Brad Parscale: 2020 Donald Trump presidential campaign

 On April 29, 2020, CNN reported that Trump was angry with Parscale about low poll numbers.

 In June 2020, while working to get supporters to an upcoming campaign rally with President Trump in Tulsa, Oklahoma, Parscale reported that he had received over 800,000 requests for tickets to the event, according to The Washington Times.
 Despite this claim, many seats remained empty at the 19,000-seat arena.
 The Tulsa fire marshal estimated that fewer than 6,200 attended.
-In December 2020 Politico named Parscale's predictions for the size of the rally among "the most audacious, confident and spectacularly incorrect prognostications about the year".
+In December 2020, Politico named Parscale's predictions for the size of the rally among "the most audacious, confident and spectacularly incorrect prognostications about the year".

 On July 15, 2020, Trump tweeted that Parscale would be replaced in the role of campaign manager by Bill Stepien, but that Parscale would continue to advise the campaign.

 Parscale's spending decisions for the Trump campaign were questioned after his departure as campaign manager.
-By that time, more than $800,000 had been spent by the Trump campaign on boosting Parscale's social media pages, and $39 million was given to two companies owned by Parscale.
-The campaign also purchased ads which appeared to be intended to please Trump himself, including more than $1 million in ads for Washington, D.C. media market.
-According to The New York Times, many of the Trump campaign's spending specifics were "opaque".
+By that time, more than $800,000 had been spent by the Trump campaign on boosting Parscale's social media pages, and $39 million had been paid to two companies owned by Parscale.
+The campaign also purchased ads which appeared to be intended to please Trump himself, including more than $1 million in ads for the Washington, D.C., media market.
+Parscale was the only one of Trump's first four campaign managers to give Trump's campaign a maximum contribution for the 2020 election.
+The New York Times reported that Parscale "was often the subject of unproven accusations from his colleagues — as well as Mr. Trump — that he was pocketing money from the campaign."

 On September 30, 2020, Parscale provided a statement to Politico announcing that he was "stepping away from my company and any role in the campaign for the immediate future to focus on my family and get help dealing with the overwhelming stress"; campaign communications director Tim Murtaugh confirmed the statement.

 Post-2020 election activities

-Following election day, Parscale criticized the Trump campaign's strategy following his removal as campaign manager.
+Following the election, Parscale criticized the Trump campaign's strategy following his removal as campaign manager.
 He argued that Trump's response to the COVID-19 pandemic ultimately led to his defeat, but echoed Trump's claims of voter fraud as a factor.

 After the election, Parscale turned to real estate flipping, restarted his political consulting firm, and formed a data analysis startup.
-As of October 2021, he was working for the 2022 Ohio gubernatorial campaign of former Republican congressman Jim Renacci against the incumbent Republican, Governor Mike DeWine.
+In October 2021, he was working for the 2022 Ohio gubernatorial campaign of former Republican congressman Jim Renacci against incumbent Republican Governor Mike DeWine.

+In January 2025, Parscale became chief strategy officer for Salem Media Group.

+In September 2025, Parscale registered as an agent of the Israeli government; his company Clock Tower X LLC received a contract worth $6 million to "provide strategic communications, planning, and media services in support of Havas' engagement by the State of Israel to develop and execute a nationwide campaign in the United States to combat antisemitism".